About Department

 Field experts to various college excursions

-Identification of plants.
+Identification of local plants species.

 ‘Yoga’ Instructor

 iii.
-Linkages
+Linkages/MoU:

-Academic collaboration with local Agricultural University
+Informal Academic collaboration with local Agricultural University

 iv.
 Placement: Informal